web3-nomad/hedera-docs/tutorials/hello-world/create-fund-account.md

 ```javascript
     const accountBalance = await new AccountBalanceQuery()
 ```

+{% hint style="info" %}
+Be sure to check that the line of code matches the above exactly.
+It is easy to miss the `await` when copy-pasting!
+{% endhint %}

 Note that the return value is an object, and needs to be parsed.